 Whether you’re looking to start a virtual office rental business or obtain the service, here’s how to set up your own virtual office.

 1. Set your strategy

 As with many other things, the first step to setting up a virtual office is to create a strategy.
-Whether you work remotely or not, it’s your business plan that will help you map out this strategy and determine the kind of resources you’ll need in the virtual office space.
+Whether you work remotely or not, your business plan will help you map out this strategy and determine the kind of resources you’ll need in the virtual office space.
 Your business idea should be clear enough to help you map out this plan.